kubeflow/website/content/docs/components/serving/overview.md

 weight = 1
 +++

 Kubeflow provides two supported open source model serving systems that allow multi-framework model serving: KFServing and Seldon Core.
 You should choose the framework that best supports your model serving requirements.
-If you only serve  Tensorflow models using Tensorflow Serving is an option although both KfServing and Seldon support Tensorflow.
-A rough comparison between KfServing and Seldon Core is shown below:
+If you only serve  Tensorflow models using Tensorflow Serving is an option although both KFServing and Seldon support Tensorflow.
+A rough comparison between KFServing and Seldon Core is shown below:

 | Feature        | sub-feature    | KFServing | Seldon |
 |----------------|----------------|  :--:     |  :--:  |